ReallySecureShell/Simple_Encryption_Setup/README.md

 Instructions how to perform a backup with clonezilla can be found <a href="https://www.unixmen.com/backup-clone-disk-linux-using-clonezilla/">here</a>

+Additionally look in the `/Assets` directory to find pictures of (almost) every step needed to backup your system.

 ### Setup Clonezilla Environment

 Once the backup is finished boot into the Clonezilla terminal.
 This can be done by selecting `Enter_shell` when prompted.